NormFrenette/GatsbyBlog/content/blog/Looper/assembly-circuits/index.md

 ---
 title: Assembly of Looper Circuit
 date: "2021-12-30T10:00:00.000Z"
-description: instructions, details and picture of the circuit board assenbly
+description: instructions, details and picture of the circuit board assembly
 mainTag: How-to-Build-it
 ---